Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Watching the sun rise at Angkor Wat.
 It is worth the wait to see the sky change colour from pink to orange to apricot

-Next to walking tours, this is perhaps our favourite activity.
-We’ve been to cooking classes from Bordeaux to Bali and Marrakech to Malta.
+Next to walking tours, a cooking class is perhaps our favourite activity.
+We’ve been to cooking classes from Bordeaux to Bali and Marrakech to Malta and Hanoi!
 It’s a great way to learn about local customs and traditions and you get the added advantage of a great home cooked meal.

 • Prepare and cook a 4-course meal